kavya-dodla/bluetooth-home-automation-gas-leakage-detection/README.md

 A Bluetooth-enabled smart home automation and gas leakage detection system developed using NodeMCU ESP8266, HC-05 Bluetooth Module, and MQ2 Gas Sensor.

+---

 ## Overview

-This project presents a **Bluetooth-Based Home Automation and Gas Leakage Detection System** developed using **NodeMCU ESP8266**, **HC-05 Bluetooth Module**, and **MQ2 Gas Sensor**.
-The system allows users to wirelessly control appliances through a smartphone and provides real-time gas leakage monitoring for enhanced safety.
+This project presents a Bluetooth-Based Home Automation and Gas Leakage Detection System developed using NodeMCU ESP8266, HC-05 Bluetooth Module, and MQ2 Gas Sensor.
+The system enables wireless control of appliances through a smartphone while simultaneously monitoring gas leakage conditions for enhanced safety.

-The project combines automation and safety features into a single embedded system, making it suitable for smart home applications.
+The project integrates home automation and gas detection into a single embedded system, providing a simple, cost-effective, and reliable smart home solution.

 ---